dpelle/vim-LanguageTool/README.md

 # Download LanguageTool

 To use this plugin, you need to install the Java LanguageTool grammar checker.
-You can chose to:
+You can choose to:

-* Download the stand-alone version of LanguageTool(LanguageTool-\*.zip) from [here](http://www.languagetool.org/) using the orange button labeled "LanguageTool for standalone for your desktop".
+* Download the standalone version of LanguageTool(LanguageTool-\*.zip) from [here](http://www.languagetool.org/) using the orange button labeled "LanguageTool for standalone for your desktop".